Skip to main content

 The front door

-Represents the Rosalie-Cadron-Jetté Center (RCJC), the central point that ensures that a spiritual, humanitarian, and ecclesial life remains active within the IMF.
+Represents the IMF Office, the central point that ensures that a spiritual, humanitarian, and ecclesial life remains active within the IMF.

 The two-level base